 Headlamp Weight Considerations

-The biggest contributor to the headlamp weight will be the headband and the battery pack.
+The biggest contributor to weight will be the headband and the battery pack.
 If you’re looking to shave a few ounces then here’s what to do:

 - Opt for a single strap rather than dual-strap